francisco-iocco/ICPC/README.md

 # ICPC
-ICPC concepts and algorithms as well as solutions to the problems.
+ICPC concepts, algorithms and solutions to the exercises.